hoshomoh/blog/_posts/2020-07-01-life-at-trivago.md

 {% twocolumnfigure 'assets/img/posts/life-at-trivago/austria-clouds.jpg' 'View from the mountain top after hiking for about 10KM.' 'assets/img/posts/life-at-trivago/austria-fountain.jpg' 'No caption :wink' %}

-I enjoyed my time at trivago, and I will highly recommend, as in my opinion is one of the best places to work in Germany. trivago is always hiring, feel free to check out their [career page](https://company.trivago.com/open-positions/) for open positions.
+I enjoyed my time at trivago, and I highly recommend it as an employer.
+In my opinion, trivago is one of the best places to work in Germany!. trivago is always hiring, feel free to check out their [career page](https://company.trivago.com/open-positions/) for open positions.